jianming93/incremental_learner/README.md

 3) Added increased instances and state tracking for task_app.
 This is to facilitate api request to perform certain task from dash to the task_app.

+4) **NEW**: State passing from backend to frontend is implemented!
+Now a toast will indicate if backend is updating and if update is successful, it will display a success toast.
+Failure to update will also indicate a failed toast.
+STATE_DICT at backend is updated to track this logic.

 ## 1. Overview